tektechnologies/Instructor-Prep/201/class-05.md

 ## Do this in review

-So lets pick some numbers and we will specifiy these numbers in the function using parameters.
+So lets pick some numbers and we will specify these numbers in the function using parameters.

 ```js